 Acquiring an accounting qualification will give you a better chance though.

-However, whilst you can study hard and pass your exams through you own graft, how do you get that elusive 2 to 3 year’s experience?
+However, whilst you can study hard and pass your exams through your own graft, how do you get that elusive 2 to 3 years of work experience?

 You are best taking a stepped approach to it.

 Firstly, map out the knowledge and skills that you will obtain throughout your AAT training.

 Then link these with the qualifications you can achieve along the journey:

 - Level 2 Certificate in Bookkeeping

 (At this stage, consider applying for AATQB status)

 (At this stage apply for full AAT membership (MAAT))